-EXAMPLE: establish objective pet restrictions based on reasonable standards
+EXAMPLE: objective and specific pet restrictions based on reasonable standards

 No animals shall be raised, bred or kept in any Unit, except in strict accordance with the Rules and Regulations relating to household pets from time to time adopted or approved by the Board of Directors, and provided that they shall not in the judgment of the Board of Directors constitute a nuisance to others.

 Animals may not be kept for any commercial purposes.